 What Is The Ideal Reheating Temperature For Coffee?

 When considering how to reheat coffee, you’ll need to know the ideal reheating temperature.
 Otherwise, you might end up making it too hot, which can make any milk or cream scald and curdle.
 Or you might not heat the coffee enough, and you’ll have to spend more time heating it.

-There are 3 temperature ranges that you can choose from, and each one gives the coffee a different flavor.
-Between 120-140 degrees Fahrenheit, you’ll notice a taste that’s sharper, brighter, and more acidic.
-Between 155-175 degrees Fahrenheit, you’ll find the coffee has bitter, sweet, and rounded notes.
-Finally, between 180-185 degrees Fahrenheit, your coffee will have a warming sensation as you drink it.
+There are 3 temperature ranges that you can choose from for reheating coffee, and each one gives the coffee a different flavor.
+Between 120-140 degrees Fahrenheit, you’ll notice the reheated coffee has a taste that’s sharper, brighter, and more acidic.
+Between 155-175 degrees Fahrenheit, you’ll find the reheated coffee has bitter, sweet, and rounded notes.
+Finally, between 180-185 degrees Fahrenheit, after reheating coffee will have a warming sensation as you drink it.

-These temperature ranges are general, so the best thing you can do is use them as guidelines until you find a temperature that gives you the familiar taste you love.
+These temperature ranges are general for reheating coffee, so the best thing you can do is use them as guidelines until you find a temperature that gives you the familiar taste you love.

 Can You Refrigerate Coffee And Reheat It The Next Day?

 Refrigerating coffee is worthwhile if you need to do it, as it won’t make the coffee go bad and can preserve its oils for longer.
 However, there will be an unavoidable loss of flavor because coffee only retains its flavor for several hours.

 This results from the oxidation process, where oxygen reacts with the coffee and causes the flavor to decay.
 The same outcome is true if you are reheating coffee after it's been put it in a refrigerator, so the answer to ‘can you refrigerate coffee and reheat it?’ is yes, but only if you have to.
 Aim to use an airtight container for best results.